-Here I’ve put together a handy guide for finding the perfect mattress for hip pain, and given some sleep tips to ease the pressure on your hips:
+If you’re not sure where to begin, don’t worry - we’ve put together a handy guide for finding the perfect mattress for hip pain, and given some sleep tips to ease the pressure on your bones where they might need it most.

 Avoid the Innerspring

-Alongside this, it allows the rest of the body to sag slightly which can lead to a contortion of the spine while sleeping.
-This can result in secondary problems, so it’s especially important to choose a mattress that offers extra support to areas which traditionally form pressure points e.g. backs and hips.
+A soft spring mattress allows the rest of the body to sag slightly, which can lead to a contortion of the spine while sleeping.
+This can result in secondary problems, so it’s especially important to choose a mattress that offers extra support to areas that traditionally form pressure points - such as the back and the hips.

 Mark the Memory Foam

-There’s a reason why memory foam mattresses are perfect for those who are suffering from joint pain.
-The concept was designed by the most forward-thinking minds of the modern world – NASA.
+Memory Foam Mattresses are still a top-class solution for a supportive night’s sleep - and there’s a reason why memory foam mattresses are perfect for those who are suffering from joint pain.
+This miracle material was designed by the most forward-thinking minds of the modern world – NASA, who developed it to withstand G forces.

-Originally built to withstand G forces, and often used by pilots who are required to sit for extended periods of time, the extra support is perfect for relieving those annoying pressure points which often plague your sleep.
+It was immediately adopted for pilots who are required to sit for extended periods, and to assist medical patients who require extra support.
+It’s that same support that’s perfect for relieving those annoying pressure points which often plague your sleep.

-If you’re a side sleeper, then you may be particularly prone to problems with pelvic rotation and hip complications due to the misalignment of your spine while you sleep.
-Because of this, memory foam material is one of the best mattresses for hip pain due to the extra support provided to those pressure points.
+If you’re a side sleeper, then you may be particularly prone to problems with pelvic rotation and hip complications.
+This is due to the misalignment of your spine while you sleep.
+By providing extra support to your spine and hips, memory foam can quickly prove a heroic fix for those niggling little clicks and cracks.

 The elasticity of the material allows it to conform to the body while also evenly distributing the weight.
 On top of this, it doesn’t trap the body heat as the density changes, meaning you don’t end up feeling like you’re stuck in a sauna every night.